temple-geography/census-gis/docs/exercises/map-making_with_tmap4.md

 ![](images/choropleth_no_exclusions.png)

 This created a choropleth map with some useful defaults.
-Since percentage Black is a numeric variable, **tmap** is automatically picking a sequential color scheme (light to dark blue), one that is used for visually displaying increasing values.
-Later on we will also practice using a categorical color scheme.
-It also broke the numeric data into 5 classes using "pretty" breaks, that is, the classes are broken on round numbers.
+Since percentage Black is a numeric variable, **tmap** automatically uses a **sequential** color scheme (light to dark blue), which is a color scheme that is used for visually displaying increasing values.
+Later on we will also practice using a **categorical** color scheme. **Tmap** also broke the numeric data into 5 classes using "pretty" breaks, that is, the classes are broken on round numbers.
 These are default behaviors, and many other choices are possible.

 Some areas are assigned the value "Missing", but if you are familiar with Philadelphia geography, you may notice that there is population showing up in large park or industrial areas. **Census tracts numbered in the 9000s are special land use areas, that may include parks, water, and institutional facilites.** It is often a good idea to exclude these tracts from demographic analysis and visualization.

 There are several ways we could accomplish this.
 One way is to convert the percentages for tracts numbered 9xxx to `NA`, the special R value for missing data.
 The quick way to do that is to make the total population for tracts numbered 9xxx `NA`, and then recalculate the percentages.
 Since the GEOIDs for all tracts in Philadelphia begin with `42101` (`42` for Pennsylvania, `101` for Philadelphia County), we just need to check to see if the sixth character in the GEOID is a `9`.

-Here, we recreate `philly_race` from our original download, using the `if_else()` function to replace the total population with `NA` *if* the sixth character in `geoid` matches `"9"`.
+Here, we recreate the `philly_race` data frame from our original download, using the `if_else()` function to replace the total population with `NA` *if* the sixth character in `geoid` matches `"9"`.
 Then we recalculate the percentages.
 Finally, we recreate the map.

 ```r
 philly_race = zz_philly_race %>%